Lakeland—Fort Myers Line: Naples relocation

 By 1940, regularly scheduled train service to Marco Island had ceased.
 The Doxsee Clam Factory relocated from Marco Island to Naples in 1943, which ended rail service to Marco Island all together.

 The Seaboard Air Line Railroad abandoned their parallel line to Naples in 1942.
 With the abandonment of the Seaboard's line and the decline of service to Marco Island, the Atlantic Coast Line took advantage of an opportunity to relocate their Naples service to a more ideal location.
 In 1944, the Atlantic Coast Line connected the Fort Myers Southern Branch to the Seaboard's former right of way near Vanderbilt Beach and then effectively rebuilt track from there down the Seaboard's route (along present-day Goodlette-Frank Road) to Downtown Naples.
 They also acquired the Seaboard's passenger Naples depot on Fifth Avenue South and related facilities.

 Upon completion at the end of 1944, the Atlantic Coast Line relocated all Naples service to the former Seaboard depot.
 The original Naples depot on Airport Road was closed and the line's original alignment from Vanderbilt Beach to Marco Island was then abandoned.
-The original Atlantic Coast Line depot repurposed but was later demolished in 1981.
+The original Atlantic Coast Line depot was repurposed but was later demolished in 1981.

 Later years

 The Atlantic Coast Line's Gulf Coast Special and West Coast Champion were notable passenger services to operate on the line to Naples.
-At this time, many passenger trains originated at Lake Alfred and ran down the Bartow Branch to Bartow before continuing to Fort Myers and Naples.
-In the 1940s, the Atlantic Coast Line operated a daily local passenger train and a daily freight train along the line from Bartow to Fort Myers.
+In the 1940s, many passenger trains originated at Lake Alfred and ran down the Bartow Branch to Bartow before continuing to Fort Myers and Naples.
+At the time, the Atlantic Coast Line operated a daily local passenger train and a daily freight train along the line from Bartow to Fort Myers.
 The Atlantic Coast Line operated mixed train service from Fort Myers to Naples six days a week.

 In the 1950s and 1960s, the Atlantic Coast Line ran a daily passenger train between Lakeland and Naples via Fort Myers, with through cars from New York coming off the Tampa-bound section of the West Coast Champion at Lakeland.
 In the Spring 1967 timetable, southbound train #291 left Lakeland at 3:05 pm, arriving at Punta Gorda 4:55 pm, Fort Myers at 5:40 pm, and Naples at 6:50 pm.

 By 1944, track to the Caloosahatchee River wharf in Fort Myers had been removed.
 The Atlantic Coast Line relocated its freight yard from Downtown Fort Myers to its current location south of Hanson Street in 1960.